katzenpost/katzenpost/docs/getting-started/_index.md

         git checkout master

 3. Edit the source code and make it do cool stuff.

-4. Track a new dependency with go-modules: :
+4. Track a new dependency with go-modules:

         cd $GOPATH/src/github.com/katzenpost/katzenpost/server/
         go get github.com/foo/bar@v1.2.3

-    Or perhaps you\'d like to build with the master branch of such a
+Or perhaps you'd like to build with the master branch of such a dependency:
-    dependency: :

         cd $GOPATH/src/github.com/katzenpost/katzenpost/server/
         go get github.com/foo/bar@master

-5. Build the binary. :
+5. Build the binary

         cd $GOPATH/src/github.com/katzenpost/katzenpost/server/cmd/server
         go build

 ### client and server internals